RonaldRex/mongodb-tutorial/README.md

 ```
 Here, firstName is a key and Alberta is a value.
 A table in a relational
 database is organized into columns and rows.
 Where each column has a key
-and each row represents an entry.
+and each row represents a document.
 MongoDB is also schemaless which means
 that documents can have different keys in them.

 ## Installation and setup